inaka/Jayme/README.md

 #### That's pretty much it!

 We are sure you will have to develop more complex scenarios and have bigger challenges by yourself.
 So, have fun!
 We encourage you to share anything interesting that can aport more robustness to the library.
+Pull requests are very welcome!